View RAYMOND HOULE's Obituary on theledger.com and share memories

 Construction

 DAVENPORT- Mr. Raymond 'Roger' Houle passed away Wednesday, January 22, 2020.
-He was born January 21, 1938 in Holyoke, MA to Antonio and Marie Houle.
+He was born January 21, 1938 in Holyoke, MA to Antonio and Lucienne Houle.

-He is survived by his wife, Betty Houle; children, Gary (Natalie) Houle, John (Lisa) Houle, Michael Houle and Jason (Erin) Houle; stepson and daughter-in-law, Charles and Alecia Grant; stepson and daughter-in-law, Rodney and Emily Grant; 13 grandkids and 5 great grandkids.
+He is survived by his wife, Betty Houle; children, Gary (Natalie) Houle, John (Lisa) Houle, Michael Houle and Jason (Erin) Houle; stepson and daughter-in-law, Charles and Alecia Grant; stepson and daughter-in-law, Rodney and Emily Grant; 11 grandchildren and 3 great grandchildren.
+He has 4 siblings: Yvette (Henry) Choquette, Gerry (Mar-lene) Houle (dec.), Lorraine (Louis) Bouchard (dec.), Lenny (Connie) Houle.

 A celebration of life will be Sunday, February 9, 2020.
 The family will be receiving friends from 2-4 PM at the Mockingbird Clubhouse at Deer Creek.